Introduction

 • set_form_factor_dict_from_density_dict() (callable): Calculates the multipole form factors (structure functions) based of the multipole densities.

-The 'fermi' nucleus_type also has a few of these attributes as not all quantities can be written in a simple closed analytic form, for this parameterization.
+The 'fermi' nucleus_type also has a few of these attributes as not all quantities can be written in a simple closed analytic form (that would be faster to evaluate as the numerical integrals), for this parameterization.

 If a form_factor_dict or density_dict is supplied the different multipoles also become attributes (as 'F'+multipole or 'rho'+multipole).